olliephillips/iotUI.js/README.md

 ## So what have we got today

-So far only a Thermometer, Tank, a Switch and, a Controller -  my first foray into the world of SVG (any suggestions on how to improve it are always welcome) - but I have plans to build these components also.
+So far only a Thermometer, Tank, a Switch, a Controller and F1wheel -  my first foray into the world of SVG (any suggestions on how to improve it are always welcome) - but I have plans to build Dial, Knob, Slider components also.

 (clicking the link will take you to a demo)